Girl Who Can't Face The Sun Graduates From High School In The Light

 Wearing a borrowed bubble-faced UV-safe hood with an air conditioning vent, McCoy risked the sun’s rays and received her diploma to a four-minute standing ovation.

 “Even her walking across the stage.
 The assistant principal is there to help her at one point.
 And then the principal takes her down the ramp.
-It’s just guiding her through the last chapter and it’s just been incredible,” said her father, Mike.
+It’s just guiding her through the last chapter, and it’s just been incredible,” said her father, Mike.

 “Glad I finally got to graduate with everybody else,” McCoy said.

-“People were taking pictures, people we don’t know, were all in this stands, they clapping, waving at her,” says her mom proudly.
+“People were taking pictures, people we don’t know, were all in this stands, they were clapping, waving at her,” says her mom proudly.

-The Dana Hills High School student activities is not surprised by the applause.
+The Dana Hills High School student is not surprised by the applause.
 He said he’s received over a hundred calls and emails from students who wanted to hold the graduation at nighttime so McCoy wouldn’t graduate alone.

-“She’s taught this community to care about other people and not themselves,” says Ken Needler
+“She’s taught this community to care about other people and not themselves,” says Ken Needler.

-Her mom and day say hat works both ways.
+Her mom and day say that works both ways.

-“We’ve seen the good come out in so many other people just to help us.” said McCoy’s dad, Mike, “it’s unbelievable.”
+“We’ve seen the good come out in so many other people just to help us,” said McCoy’s dad.
+“It’s unbelievable.”